reef-technologies/handbook/training.md

  - https://www.youtube.com/watch?v=Bv25Dwe84g0 - Raymond Hettinger: Thinking about Concurrency
  - https://hackernoon.com/asynchronous-python-45df84b82434 - Asynchronous Python
  - https://hackernoon.com/async-through-the-looking-glass-d69a0a88b661 - Async Through the Looking Glass
+ - https://www.dabapps.com/blog/api-performance-profiling-django-rest-framework/ - on where the time is spent in DRF-based APIs and what to do with it